The story behind finding a story: Philip Bloom in Brussels

 Handheld?

-The big difference in shooting was obvious: Philip shoots everything from a tripod, the way you should do it really. but I’m not a big fan of tripod shots anymore, these days I like things to move.
-After almost 20 years of doing it right locked down shots feel a bit like a moving photograph to me, but that is really a very personal preference and depends a lot on the end result.
-For this video I think it worked pretty well, you grab many different angles in a short time, walk around the subject.
-And grab some decent steady shots because the Canon 24-105 has decent image stabilisation.
-It’s nice to make small moves and keep some sort of movement, it makes it easier to edit as well.
+The big difference in shooting styles was obvious: Philip shoots everything from a tripod, the way you should do it really, especially when you want to sell your footage as stock later.
+But I’m not a big fan of locked down shots, I like things to move.
+Locked down shots feel a bit like a moving photograph to me, but that is just a personal preference and obviously depends on what the end product should be.
+For this video, the energy and fun of the day was the point of the video so I think it worked out pretty well, it feels a bit like you are with the crew, following them around and are part of the experience.

 Sound